ATTR Cardiac Amyloidosis: The Hidden Heart Disease

 Other investigational treatments continue to be studied.
 Diflunisal, a nonsteroidal anti-inflammatory drug that also has transthyretin-stabilizing properties, has shown some promise in clinical studies but is not specifically approved for ATTR amyloidosis.
 The combination of doxycycline and tauroursodeoxycholic acid (TUDCA) has been studied as a potential amyloid-disrupting therapy, though evidence for its effectiveness remains limited.

-Managing Heart Failure Symptoms
+Managing Heart Failure Symptoms in My Practice

-While disease-specific treatments target the underlying amyloidosis process, patients with ATTR cardiac amyloidosis often require additional medications to manage heart failure symptoms and complications.
+While disease-specific treatments target the underlying amyloidosis process, my patients with ATTR cardiac amyloidosis often require additional medications to manage heart failure symptoms and complications.
 However, managing heart failure in amyloidosis patients requires special considerations because the restrictive nature of the disease makes patients sensitive to many standard heart failure medications.

 Rate control in atrial fibrillation can be challenging because many standard medications (beta-blockers, calcium channel blockers) may not be well-tolerated.
 Sometimes, pacemaker implantation becomes necessary to allow for adequate rate control medications or to treat conduction system disease that commonly accompanies cardiac amyloidosis.